rexchoppers/platform-of-things/projects.markdown

 ---
 As humans, sometimes it's hard to see the bigger picture.
 We get caught up in the day-to-day and forget to look at the bigger picture.
 This page is a collection of projects I've worked on over the years.
 Some are big, small, open-source, employer projects, and some are just for fun.

+Usually a lot of developers wouldn't bother to document their projects, but as I've got a range of experience across many languages/frameworks/integrations, I thought it would be a good idea to document them.
+This page is a living document and will be updated as I work on more projects.

+If you're interested in any of the projects, feel free to reach out to me

 # 2024
 - **MongoDB 7 Upgrade**:
     - **Description**: Upgrading MongoDB 6 to MongoDB 7